Joseph P. McFadden

 Joseph Patrick McFadden (May 22, 1947 – May 2, 2013) was an American prelate of the Roman Catholic Church.
-Formerly an auxiliary bishop of the Archdiocese of Philadelphia, he was installed as Bishop of Harrisburg on August 18, 2010.
+Formerly an auxiliary bishop of the Archdiocese of Philadelphia in Pennsylvania, he was installed as bishop of Harrisburg in Pennsylvania on August 18, 2010.
 He served in that position until his death in 2013.

 Early life and education

-Joseph McFadden was born in West Philadelphia, Pennsylvania, to Thomas and Ellen (née Griffin) McFadden.
-His parents were Irish immigrants, and one of his sisters is a member of the Sisters Servants of the Immaculate Heart of Mary, Immaculata, PA.
-He received his early education at the parochial school of Our Lady of Lourdes Church in Overbrook, and attended St. Thomas More High School for Boys in Philadelphia from 1961 to 1965.
+Joseph McFadden was born on May 22, 1947, in West Philadelphia, Pennsylvania, to Thomas and Ellen (née Griffin) McFadden.
+His parents were Irish immigrants, and one of his sisters is a member of the Sisters Servants of the Immaculate Heart of Mary.

+McFadden received his early education at the parochial school of Our Lady of Lourdes Parish in Philadelphia.
+He then attended St. Thomas More High School for Boys in Philadelphia from 1961 to 1965.
 At St. Thomas, he was a member of the National Honor Society, a player on the varsity basketball team, and the class valedictorian.

-McFadden then attended St. Joseph's University, where he earned a Bachelor of Science degree in politics in 1969.
-He played on the freshmen basketball team at St. Joseph's, and also coached at St. Thomas More High School and West Catholic Boys High School.
-Following his graduation from St. Joseph's, he joined the faculty of West Catholic Boys High School, where he taught social studies.
+McFadden then attended St. Joseph's University in Philadelphia, where he earned a Bachelor of Science degree in politics in 1969.
+He played on the freshmen basketball team at St. Joseph's, and also coached at St. Thomas More High School and West Catholic Boys High School in West Philadelphia.
+Following his graduation from St. Joseph's, McFadden joined the faculty of West Catholic Boys High School, where he taught social studies.
 In addition to his teaching duties, he coached the junior varsity basketball team and served as the school's athletic director.

 In 1976, McFadden decided to study for the priesthood, a vocation he had considered "through high school and when [he] went to college."
-That year he entered St. Charles Borromeo Seminary in Overbrook, where he earned a Master of Divinity degree summa cum laude.
+That year he entered St. Charles Borromeo Seminary in Philadelphia, where he earned a Master of Divinity degree summa cum laude.